itsinclai/ticket-lifecycle/README.md

 <b><p>Stage 4: Troubleshooting</p></b>

-As Jane, simulate backend troubleshooting:
-- Access the system logs to identify anomalies coinciding with the reported outage.
-- Confirm that a recent system update caused unexpected errors in the application server.
+Jane initiates backend troubleshooting to identify and resolve the issue.
+First, she accesses the system logs to pinpoint anomalies coinciding with the reported outage.
+The logs confirm that a recent system update introduced errors in the application server, causing the platform to go offline.

-- Roll back the recent update to restore the system to its previous stable state.
+To resolve the issue, Jane rolls back the update, restoring the system to its previous stable state.
+Afterward, she conducts thorough testing to verify functionality:

-- Verify functionality by conducting tests:
-- Check if customers can now log in to the online banking platform.
+- Confirms customers can log in to the online banking platform.
-- Simulate mobile app transactions to confirm end-to-end functionality.
+- Simulates mobile app transactions to ensure end-to-end functionality is restored.

 ![image](https://github.com/user-attachments/assets/6a2bc764-c7c7-43cb-b779-947b131ce2f6)

+With the issue resolved, Jane proceeds to the final stage.

 <b><p>Stage 5: Resolution and Documentation</b></p>

 ![image](https://github.com/user-attachments/assets/3b481473-45f2-4cdd-a6c1-698e04f728fc)

-- As Jane update the ticket status to Resolved.
-- Add a resolution note summarizing the work completed.
+To close the ticket, Jane updates its status to Resolved and adds a detailed resolution note:
-- Example: “Identified that a recent update caused the outage.
-Rolled back the update, tested functionality, and confirmed that the mobile and online banking platforms are operational.”
+"Identified that a recent update caused the outage.
+Rolled back the update, tested functionality, and confirmed that the mobile and online banking platforms are operational."

-- Use osTicket’s built-in email functionality to inform the user that the issue has been resolved.
+Jane uses osTicket’s built-in email functionality to notify the end-user.
+In her email, she outlines the resolution process, providing transparency and building trust with the user.
-- Include the resolution details in the email for transparency.

-Closing the loop with the end-user ensures they are informed of the resolution.
-Documentation within the ticket ensures traceability for future reference.
+Proper documentation within the ticket ensures that the solution is traceable, serving as a reference for similar issues in the future.